linq2db/linq2db/Doc/articles/sql/Join-Operators.md

 # Joins

-`LINQ To DB` supports full set of joins: INNER, LEFT, FULL, RIGHT, CROSS JOIN.
+`LINQ To DB` supports all standard SQL join types: INNER, LEFT, FULL, RIGHT, CROSS JOIN.
+For types that are not part of the standard LINQ syntax, Methods are provided to make intent clear.

 ## INNER JOIN